Associate Professor Greg O'Grady

-A/Prof. O'Grady founded the Surgical Engineering Lab in 2017 to develop surgical devices, as a cross-faculty initiative between the Department of Surgery and Auckland Bioengineering Institute.
+Associate Professor O'Grady founded the Surgical Engineering Lab in 2017 to develop innovative medical devices, as a cross-faculty initiative between the Department of Surgery and Auckland Bioengineering Institute.
 We develop medical devices with commercial potential from within the university, and also welcome industry partners seeking to engage with university and clinical facilities and resources.
-Our engineers design, prototype, and validate devices in-house, and conduct pre-clinical and clinical trials for selected projects.
-We are particularly interested in attracting worthwhile ideas from partner clinicians in Auckland and elsewhere, and helping them to reach their potential.
-Enquiries are welcome.
+Our engineers design, prototype, and validate devices in-house, and conduct pre-clinical and clinical trials for selected projects, and we are actively involved in commercialisation.

 High-resolution electrical mapping of the gut

-This cross-disciplinary project involves developing and applying novel devices and software for recording, analysing and electrically-stimulating GI bioelectricity.
-Our devices are being applied in a translational research program seeking to better understand and treat major functional disorders of the stomach, small and large intestines, including in primary motility disorders and post-operative states.
-Experimental outputs are also being applied to inform mathematical models of GI physiology ('The Virtual Gut'), in conjunction with the ABI’s GI Bioengineering team led by A/Prof. Leo Cheng.
-This innovative research program has received multiple international awards and is currently being commercialised by University of Auckland spin-out company FlexiMap.
+This longstanding cross-disciplinary project involves developing and applying novel devices and software for recording, analysing and electrically-stimulating GI bioelectricity.
+Our devices are being applied in a translational research program seeking to better understand and treat important functional disorders of the stomach, small and large intestines, including in primary motility disorders and post-operative states.
+This innovative research program has received multiple international awards and is currently funded by an HRC Programme Grant.

-This innovative program is a collaboration between the Auckland Colorectal Research Group (led by A/Prof. Ian Bissett), and researchers from the Auckland Bioengineering Institute and Flinders University, Australia.
-We are applying sophisticated research methods of high-resolution (fibre-optic) colonic manometry, translational physiology, neuromodulation and computational modelling to improve the fundamental understanding of colonic motility, and its relationship to prevalent surgically-relevant disorders.
+This broad program is a collaboration between the Auckland Colorectal Research Group (led by Professor Ian Bissett), researchers from the Auckland Bioengineering Institute and international partners.
+We are applying innovative methods of gut sensing and monitoring, translational physiology studies, neuromodulation, and computational modelling to improve the fundamental understanding of gut motility and problems arising after gastrointestinal surgery.

 Teaching | Current

-A number of post-graduate students are currently active in our groups at PhD, Masters and Honours levels, across surgical / medical and bioengineering disciplines.
-Enquiries are welcome.
+A number of postgraduate students are currently active in our groups at PhD, Masters and Honours levels, across surgical / medical and bioengineering disciplines.
+We also host numerous postdoctoral researchers.